Ji-Hwan Bae Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Giants pitching staff ranks ninth in the league.
+- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in MLB.

-- Giants pitchers combine to surrender 61 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Giants pitchers combine to give up 63 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- DeSclafani gets the start for the Giants, his 11th of the season.
-He is 3-4 with a 3.43 ERA and 47 strikeouts in 60 1/3 innings pitched.
+- Brebbia (2-0) gets the starting nod for the Giants in his fourth start of the season.
+He's put together a 3.68 ERA in 22 2/3 innings pitched, with 31 strikeouts.

-- In his most recent time out on Wednesday, the righty threw five innings against the Minnesota Twins, giving up four earned runs while surrendering six hits.
+- The right-hander last appeared in relief on Thursday, when he tossed two scoreless innings against the Milwaukee Brewers while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.